AhmedAlkh/keep-track/README.md

 Chrome DevTools makes it possible to test service workers on localhost in development.
 Simply click the Application tab, then select Service Workers from the menu on the left.

-## Offline functionality

-Add a service worker
-Review Module 19: Progressive Web Applications (PWA), Lesson 4: Using Service Workers as a refresher on how to add this to your application.
-- Add notes here

-## Web Manifest

-feature/manifest

-Because this will be a mobile-first application, you’ll also need to add a web manifest to your application with the app’s metadata, to let users’ devices know what they’re installing and how the app should look on the home screen.

-Review Module 19: Progressive Web Applications (PWA), Lesson 5: Convert the App to a PWA as a refresher on web manifests.

-This manifest.json file for this project will contain the following properties:

-- name

-- short_name

-- icons

-- theme_color

-- background_color

-- start_url

-- display

 ## Deployment to Heroku Using MongoDB Atlas

 Finally, the budget tracker has a server and uses MongoDB as its database, so you’ll need to deploy this application to Heroku using MongoDB Atlas.